Stream-It Video Webcasting

 Unique web visits can increase by replaying previously recorded live streams.
 You can also create and stream your entire Media libraries.

-St Louis video web streaming coordinated and produced by local producer Mike Haller, 314-892-1233.
+St Louis video web streaming coordinated and produced by local producer Mike Haller.
 A number of large corporate industrial firms needed to see images immediately on opposite ends of the United States.
 A web streaming video solution was the answer.
-This video clip is a sample of the web streaming capabilities utilized.
+The video clip above is a sample of the web streaming capabilities utilized.

 Woodworking Journal – St. Louis Video Production